-In April of 2021, a zoo employee at the San Diego zoo was accidentally bit by an African bush viper.
+In April of 2021, a zoo employee at the San Diego Zoo was accidentally bitten by an African bush viper.
 The victim was rushed to the nearest hospital for evaluation and medical care.
 The venom of the African bush is a hemotoxin, so it slows blood clotting, destroys red blood cells, and can cause tissue damage and internal bleeding.
 A later report stated that the worker was recovering at home and should make a full recovery.
-Severity of bites can depend on the age of the snake, type of bite and other factors.
+The severity of bites can depend on the age of the snake, the type of bite, and other factors.

 2) Spiny Bush Viper

 Similar to the African bush viper, the spiny viper is usually green with spiky scales that stick up.
 They can grow to be 2 feet to 2 ½ feet long and live mostly in trees.
 They can be found in the eastern and central countries of Africa in swamps, woodlands, and tropical rainforests.
 There is no antivenom for the spiny bush viper and their venom is a neurotoxin that can cause internal hemorrhaging of organs.
 Because the spiny bush viper lives in secluded areas, bites on humans are extremely rare.

 The Malayan blue coral Snake is a beautifully colored snake with a bright red head and tail, dark blue back, and bright blue side stripes.
 They are medium-bodied snakes that can grow up to six feet long.
 These snakes only live in South East Asia and their numbers are dwindling due to habitat loss.
 The venom of the blue coral snake acts fast and immediately produces a full-body spasm and paralysis.
 They have the longest venom glands of all snakes!
 Why do they need such potent venom?
 Because they eat highly venomous snakes like the king cobra.
 They need strong venom to paralyze and kill these other snakes.